Student Health Insurance

 With the exceptions identified above, all actively enrolled degree-seeking and visiting undergraduate and law students are automatically enrolled in (and charged for) student health insurance.
 However, if these students have other health insurance coverage that is comparable** to the student health insurance plan, they may waive enrollment in the student health insurance plan.
 Undergraduate and law students have just one opportunity at the start of each academic year to complete their online waiver and decline coverage for the academic year.
 (Students participating in an Overseas and Off-Campus Program should click here to learn about the additional waiver options that apply to them.)
 Students who complete the waiver process will not be enrolled in or charged for student health insurance.

-**Please note that Oregon and Washington Medicaid participants generally qualify to waive enrollment in the student health insurance program, but Medicaid participants from other states often do NOT qualify to waive student health insurance.
+**Please note that Oregon and Washington Medicaid participants generally qualify to waive enrollment in the student health insurance program, but Medicaid participants from other states usually do NOT qualify to waive student health insurance.
 For individuals with Medicaid outside of Oregon or Washington, please click here for more information.

 Note: The above information applies to fall and spring semester only.
 Students attending summer session are NOT required to have health insurance, although it is strongly encouraged.
 For students enrolling in student health insurance, summer coverage is automatically included with spring coverage.